PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/030-identity/040-advanced/020-multisig/010-multisig-walkthrough.md

 ### Step 2 - Creating A MultiSig

 We now create the MultiSig key by calling the `multisig::createMultisig` extrinsic.
-This can only be called by a Primary Key of an existing Identity.
+This can be submitted by the identity's primary key, or by a secondary key that is permissioned to call it — but only the **primary key** can attach custom permissions to the resulting MultiSig signer key.
+A secondary-key caller must omit permissions (passing custom permissions is rejected with `KeyNotAllowed`), so the MultiSig signer key is created with empty permissions.

 In this tutorial, `ALICE_STASH` is the Primary Key of our identity (`0x01`), so we use this key to submit the `multisig::createMultisig` transaction.